kfarr3/MLND-Capstone/docs/report.md

 In addition, incorporating additional data, such as Common Platform Enumerations, which may indicate that some platforms are more likely to have exploits generated for them, can be added to the model.

 There's some additional work that may take the CVE and Metasploit dates into account, if one could determine a proper delay between vulnerability published and exploit published.

+Additionally, the 10-fold cross-validation mean has a somewhat high variance at **16%** which may indicate that there is some over-fitting.
+It would be interesting to check the robustness of models with limited depth or other limiting factors that may help generalize the model.